 To the Prime Minister,

-We, the undersigned, call on the prime minister to firmly and clearly reject any proposal for a home equity tax.
+We, the undersigned, call on the prime minister to remove the reporting requirement for home sales on tax forms.